wp-plugins/dash-widget-manager/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 0.3 =
+Fixed cant send header error on dashboard
+Moved some global path variables into the DashWidgetManager class.

 = 0.2 =
 removed white space after plugin header and conditional that may cause activaion issues.